 In a personal injury case, you will typically file a claim against the liable party's insurance company.
 An insurance adjuster will assess the circumstances of your accident to determine if you have a case.
 The validity of your claim will depend on certain factors.

 The evidence you gather will be the most crucial component in proving your case.
-The types of evidence an insurance adjuster may consider may include:
+The types of evidence an insurance adjuster may consider may include the following:

 The Type of Accident You Were In